Get our free community edition software

 What is Open Source?

 Open source is a type of software license that allows people to freely review, modify, and distribute an application’s underlying source code.
 Chances are, you already use open source.
 If you have ever used an Android smartphone, Firefox web browser, the Mac operating system, Google, Amazon.com, or Facebook, you have used open source!
 There are many different “flavors” of open source licenses.
 OpenClinica uses the LGPL (Lesser General Public License) which is one of the most widely used open source licenses.
-Large communities form around successful open source projects, making the software oftentimes far more secure and better performing that their proprietary alternatives.
+Large communities form around successful open source projects, making the software oftentimes far more secure and better performing than their proprietary alternatives.
 With many developers constantly scrutinizing an application’s underlying source code, it’s hard for bugs to hide.
 Since the code is shared among numerous parties, it is typically well structured, avoiding the spaghetti-code syndrome that often arises when a single company develops a complex codebase.

 What are Open Standards?